Luca Brasi: Backstory

 Luca Brasi is Don Vito Corleone's personal enforcer and the only man Vito himself fears.
 While slow-witted and brutish, Brasi is fiercely loyal with a reputation as a savage and remorseless killer.
 He once murdered six men single-handedly to protect Don Corleone; only when Vito himself ordered him to stop did Brasi end his rampage, which contributed significantly to ending the "Olive Oil War".
 Brasi's loyalty to Don Corleone and the Corleone family is unquestioned; he is said to have killed a Corleone soldier just for making the family look bad.

 In a notable incident, Brasi intercepted two hitmen sent by Al Capone to assassinate Don Corleone.
 Brasi subdued both men with his bare hands before binding and gagging them with towels.
-Watching, as Brasi brutally dismembered and butchered his partner with an axe, the other man became terrified and choked to death on the towel.
+Then, as one hitman watched Brasi brutally dismember and butcher the other hitman with an axe, he became terrified and choked to death on one of the towels Brasi had gagged him with.

 An old Sicilian woman, who had once worked as the neighborhood midwife, tells Vito's youngest son Michael that, years earlier, she attended a young Irish girl as she gave birth to Brasi's child.
 Brasi forced the midwife to throw the silent infant into a burning furnace, saying he wanted none of "that race" to live and a few days later, murdered the girl.
 Fearing she would be next, the distraught midwife sought the Corleone family's help.
-Don Corleone intervened, protecting the woman while covering up Brasi's crime and bringing him into his family, thus gaining his undying service and loyalty.
+Don Corleone intervened, protecting the woman while covering up Brasi's crime and bringing him into his family, thus gaining Brasi's undying service and loyalty.